twse/random-stuff/README.md

 This repository contains my random stuff.
 * **names.csv**: Names for adding to [Mozilla credits list](https://www.mozilla.org/credits).
 We know there are many Mozillians, past and present, who do not have Mozillians or Mozilla Bugzilla profiles.
 This includes former staff who have not updated their email address on Mozillians and Mozilla Bugzilla.
 This list only accepts everyone added using the form at the bottom of this page as mentioned in the [FAQ](https://www.mozilla.org/credits/faq).
 * **PSF Contributor Signatories.htm**: People who received the Python Software Foundation Contributor Agreement (partial list only).
 * **Readable Fonts**: Self-loading fonts based on “System VIO” from OS/2.
-Can be used for languages not supported by OS/2 Unified Glyph List, including Vietnamese, Kazakh, Armenian and Cherokee.
+Can be used for languages not supported by OS/2 Unified Glyph List, including Armenian and Cherokee.
 Created with [FontEdit II by Iván Llanas](http://www.geocities.ws/ivan_llanas/software/fontedit2.html) and FONTEDIT by Michael J. Mefford for PC Magazine (see Contributors.md for authors of programs, copyright notices and licenses).
 The TrueType version is not from VileR's [Ultimate Oldschool PC Font Pack](https://int10h.org/oldschool-pc-fonts/) which is licensed under a Creative Commons style license.
 * **SitePal Forum Drug Words.htm**: Words of toothpastes, drugs and medicine products used to spam the old SitePal forum.
 * **Ubunteros.htm**: Launchpad users who signed the Ubuntu Code of Conduct (partial list only).